eoda-macs401/earth_ocean_data_analysis/_build/html/_sources/Pages/projects.md

 The goal here is the same as with any science project: to use the data to investigate a scientific question or hypothesis.
 In order to succeed on the project, you will have to draw on your experience _outside_ our class, from your science-focused classes or independent research, in order to define a scientifically interesting question.
 It is also acceptable to use this project to reproduce the results from a published study that you find interesting, provided you have access to the original data.

-Whatever you choose, you should _clearly define a hypothesis or scientific question that you aim to investigate with your analysis_.
+Whatever you choose, you should _clearly define a hypothesis or scientific goal that you aim to investigate with your analysis_.
 This will determine what you have to do.

 The results of this analysis will be figures.
 Beautiful figures which clearly provide answers to your question / hypothesis.
 Your notebook should contain at least 4 and no more than 8 figures.
 If you have closer to 4, they should be complex, multi-panel figures.
 All figures must have titles, clearly labeled axes, informative colormaps / colorbars, and legends, where appropriate.